HumanSignal/label-studio/docs/source/guide/storage.md

     - For Amazon S3, see [Configuring and using cross-origin resource sharing (CORS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors.html) in the Amazon S3 User Guide.
     - For GCS, see [Configuring cross-origin resource sharing (CORS)](https://cloud.google.com/storage/docs/configuring-cors) in the Google Cloud Storage documentation.
     - For Microsoft Azure, see [Cross-Origin Resource Sharing (CORS) support for Azure Storage](https://docs.microsoft.com/en-us/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) in the Microsoft Azure documentation.

+!!! note
+    1. Make sure to apply the correct role and permissions for your Service Account.
+For example, Service Account Role "roles/iam.serviceAccountTokenCreator" to the Service Account.

+    2. If the name of the Service Account `labelstudio` is using the error displayed in the DEBUG logs, then you can enable them using the `--log-level DEBUG` flag in the `label-studio start` command.

 - If you see 403 errors, make sure you configured the correct credentials.
     - For Amazon S3, see [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the Amazon AWS Command Line Interface User Guide.
     - For GCS, see [Setting up authentication](https://cloud.google.com/storage/docs/reference/libraries#setting_up_authentication) in the Google Cloud Storage documentation.
 Your account must have the `Service Account Token Creator` role.